Updated November 22, 2024

 Take payment how customers want to pay you, not so you can save two measly percent.
 It's not 1941, cash businesses don't get the big sales.

-Garden center retail must improve in order to survive!
+Garden center retail must improve to survive!